-For more information about special programs that help servicemembers who are struggling with mortgage payments, see Fannie Mae's advice at knowyouroptions.com.
-Click on "get help" and then click on "Military Options."
+For more information about special programs that help servicemembers who are struggling with mortgage payments, see Fannie Mae's advice at knowyouroptions. com/military.

 You also can find a housing counselor approved by the U.S. Department of Housing and Urban Development at www.hud.gov, or by calling 800-569-4287 or 888-995-HOPE.
 And learn about government programs to help with loan repayment at makinghomeaffordable.gov.